The North Wales Coast Express is a special train that runs from Manchester and Chester to Holyhead.

 It provides an excellent opportunity for passengers from Manchester and Cheshire to experience the excitement of travelling by steam train along the picturesque North Wales Coast railway line.
 Passengers have a choice of three destinations: the seaside town of Llandudno, the historic city of Bangor, or the port of Holyhead.

 Our train leaves Manchester Piccadilly Sunday morning, hauled by a magnificent steam locomotive, and then makes its way across Chat Moss to our next pick up station at Warrington Bank Quay.
 Running via Frodsham, we reach Chester, where we pick up further passengers.
 On leaving Chester, we pass through the ancient city walls and cross the River Dee into Wales.
 We steam alongside the Dee Estuary, with views across to the Wirral Peninsula.
 We pass through the coastal resorts of Prestatyn, Rhyl, and Colwyn Bay along the delightful Irish Sea coastline, which is well known for its fine beaches.
-We stop at Llandudno Junction before taking the branch line to Llandudno.
-Here we stop to set down passengers wishing to spend time at this popular seaside resort.
+We stop at Llandudno Junction to set down passengers wishing to spend time at the popular seaside resort of Llandudno, those doing so will travel by service train from Llandudno Junction to Llandudno.

-Our train leaves Holyhead, steam hauled late afternoon, and stops at Bangor, Llandudno and Llandudno Junction to pick up passengers who opted for these destinations.
-It continues via Chester and Warrington Bank Quay to Manchester Piccadilly, stopping at the same stations as on the outward journey, to set down passengers.
+Our train leaves Holyhead, steam hauled late afternoon, and stops at Bangor and Llandudno Junction to pick up passengers who opted for these destinations.
+At Chester we say goodbye to our steam locomotive and continue diesel hauled through Warrington Bank Quay to Manchester Piccadilly, stopping at the same stations as on the outward journey, to set down passengers.

 The steam locomotives to be used on this day trip come from the following pool: